How to make Sugared Cranberries

 Quick tips and tricks for the best sugared cranberries

-• Make the sugared cranberries 1-3 days in advance.
+• Make the simple sugared cranberries 1-3 days in advance.
 After they’ve been refrigerated for the second time, they’re significantly less sticky and can be stored in a food storage container in the fridge for a few days.

 • Purchase your ingredients in advance.
 There’s nothing more stressful than hosting friends or a party and realizing at the last minute that you’re missing an important ingredient.